Is Your Home Prepared for Monsoon Season this Year?

 One of the most common causes of water damage during monsoon season is clogged gutters and roofs.
 Leaves, dirt, and debris can block water flow, causing it to pool and seep into your home’s structure.

-Inspect your roof for missing or damaged shingles and repair them promptly.
+Inspect your roof for missing or damaged tiles or shingles and repair them promptly.

 Clean gutters and downspouts to ensure water drains away from your home.